 The primary safety measure was based on the adverse events reported during the study.

-Secondary endpoints included amenorrhea, anesthesia regimen, length of procedure (Minerva Disposable Handpiece insertion to Minerva Disposable Handpiece removal) and responses from a patient satisfaction questionnaire.
+Secondary endpoints included the amenorrhea rate, anesthesia regimen, length of procedure (Minerva Disposable Handpiece insertion to Minerva Disposable Handpiece removal), and responses from a patient satisfaction questionnaire.